erickcp15/erickcp15.github.io/README.md

 Input: erickcp15.github.io into your url to see host site on github

-Try or try erickcp15.github.io/Ex.html to see basic hosted github example I made when first creating github sites
+Or try: erickcp15.github.io/Ex.html to see basic hosted github example I made when first creating github sites